University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 .....

-Now repeat `abritamr` on the 8 remaning samples
+Now write a script to repeat `abritamr` on the remaning samples

 # **5. Overlay AMR data onto the Salmonella tree**
 Brining the data together to aid in intepretation